Journey to America – From Rio to Mexico City

 Derailed in Peru

 It was also in Peru that we woke up to a bump in the night – literally, as our train slid off the rails.
 The locals seemed to take it very much in their stride.
-As the sun rose, they picked up their bundles of clothes and headed off across the dessert in the glimmering light towards the horizon.
+As the sun rose, they picked up their bundles of clothes and headed off across the desert in the glimmering light towards the horizon.

 Eventually we followed.
 A few hundred metres away was a road we stood beside until a truck stopped to pick us up.
 We continued our journey standing tall in the back marvelling at the adaptability of the locals as much as the stunning landscape.